 The ETX-Hundred Series batteries have a discrete output that can be connected to many aircraft Electronic Flight Instrument System (EFIS) electronics or to a remote mounted LED.
+Alternately, RS-232 serial communication connection can be made to an EFIS.
 If a panel mount LED is used it should be yellow or amber in color.
 If an EFIS is used, the user defined alerts should also be yellow (caution).
 Throughout this document the text LED can be used to refer to either a physical battery fault/status LED or the EFIS alert text.
-The diagrams below detail the required connections for each type of installation.
+The diagrams below detail the required connections for each type installation.